Genius/perspectives/README.md

 ## Other benefits

-Besides shared rendering environments between the client and server, and easy-to-implement russian doll caching, Perspectives also force you to write views "the write way."
+Besides shared rendering environments between the client and server, and easy-to-implement russian doll caching, Perspectives also force you to write views "the right way."
 Views in Perspectives world have a nice separation of concerns, where Mustache templates deal simply with laying out data in markup, and Perspectives deal with your business logic.